 [You brought quite an interesting weapon.]

 In an instant, the Dium stood right in front of the Crown Prince.
-Though the guard knights tried to protect the Crown Prince in shock and dismay, the Dium grabbed his neck with on

-e hand and lifted him up.
+Though the guard knights tried to protect the Crown Prince in shock and dismay, the Dium grabbed his neck with oe hand and lifted him up.
 The body dangling in the air was thrown bang! into the wall.

 The Crown Prince, embedded in the fortress's stone wall, coughed up blood "kuhuk" and fell to the ground.
 Beatrice was horrified at his form lying face down without even a twitch.
 The Demon King's crystal that the Crown Prince had dropped shattered pathetically under the Dium's feet.
 Beatrice didn't even have time to swing her rod.